-The Internal Revenue Service ("IRS") issued a favorable determination letter dated March 4, 2016 stating that the Plan and related trust are designed in accordance with applicable IRC requirements as of that date.
+The Internal Revenue Service ("IRS") issued a favorable determination letter dated March 4, 2016 stating that the Plan and its related trust are designed in accordance with applicable IRC requirements as of that date.
 The determination letter covered amendments through February 18, 2014.
-The Plan has subsequently been amended and the Plan Administrator and the Plan's tax counsel believe that the Plan is designed and is currently operated in compliance with the applicable provisions of the IRC.
-Therefore, the Plan Administrator believes that the Plan was qualified and the related trust was tax-exempt as of December 30, 2018 and 2017, and for the year ended December 30, 2018.
+Although the Plan has since been amended, the Plan Administrator believes that the Plan continues to be designed and operated in compliance with the IRC.
+Consequently, the Plan Administrator believes that the Plan has been continuously qualified, and its related trust has therefore been tax-exempt, including as of December 30, 2020 and 2019, and for the year ended December 30, 2020.
+Accordingly, no provision for income taxes has been included in the Plan's financial statements.
+The Plan is subject to routine audits by the IRS; however, there are currently no audits in progress.

-Accounting principles generally accepted in the United States of America require Plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
-The Plan Administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 30, 2018, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
-The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-The Plan Administrator believes it is no longer subject to income tax examinations for years prior to 2015.
+Accounting principles generally accepted in the United States of America require Plan management to evaluate uncertain income tax positions taken, or planned to be taken, by the Plan, and for the Plan's trust to recognize a tax liability (or asset) if such a position is not "more likely than not" to be sustained upon examination by the IRS that would result in disqualification of the Plan.
+Because of the Plan Administrator's belief that the Plan is, and will remain, qualified, including based on all tax positions it has taken, it has concluded that, as of December 30, 2020, there are no tax liabilities (or assets) for which recognition or disclosure is required in the financial statements.